laurahamilton/Lauras-Skill-Journal/README.md

 - Attach the Volume to an Instance

 You can now attach your new volume to the Amazon EC2 instance.
 First, select My Volume.
 In the Actions menu, click Attach Volume.
-Click in the Instance field, then select the instance name that you are working with and note that the Device field is set to /dev/sdf.
-Finally, Click Attach.
+Click in the Instance field, then select the instance name that you are working with and note that the device field is set to /dev/sdf.
+Finally, click Attach.
 The volume state is now in-use.

 - Connect to Your Amazon EC2 Instance